 Click the Buttons to Sign Up

-Our 60-minute science labs are being led by real scientists with a background in research ion fields related to STEM.
+Our 60-minute science courses are a combination of short lectures followed by hands-on labs led by real scientists with a background in research ion fields related to STEM.
 This leadership approach brings to our students “real life” science mentors who have been there,have a passion for science and who have a full understanding of the work it takes to make it through STEM education.
 LEARN MORE!

 Camps - Coming Soon

 Nowadays, everyone wants to be a viral star, but few know the art of filmmaking.
 In this course, students will make their own YouTube channel, and learn film production techniques such as editing, cinematography, storyboarding and sound mixing all while completing their own short film project.

 Every day we use common household products, but we have no idea about the crazy chemistry that each product utilizes for its purpose, from soap to bleach to the food we eat, discover the crazy world of chemistry we use every day.
 Plus learn some fun chemistry like creating your own slime and crystals.